-The Capstone Paper (HM 893)
+The Public Health Capstone Paper (HM 893)

-The Master of Public Health Capstone Paper is the final requirement for completion of the MPH degree.
+The Public Health Capstone Paper is the final requirement for completion of the MPH degree.
 The Capstone Paper must demonstrate a synthesis of the MPH Foundational Competencies and provide evidence of the student's ability to integrate the knowledge acquired during their course of study into a high-quality, culminating written product that aligns with the student's educational and professional objectives.
-The Capstone Paper may not be undertaken with any of the core courses or electives considered pertinent to the completion of the Capstone Paper.
-Evaluation of the Capstone Paper is done by two MPH faculty members.
+The Capstone Paper may not be undertaken with any of the core courses or electives considered pertinent to the completion of the capstone paper.
+Evaluation of the capstone paper is done by two MPH faculty members.
 If one or more grade point discrepancy exists between the two evaluations, a third evaluator is sought.

-For further information on HM 893: The Capstone Paper, please reference the Master of Public Health Culminating Experience Handbook.
+For further information on HM 893: Public Health Capstone Paper, please reference the Master of Public Health Culminating Experience Handbook.